Blog Categories

 • Sour cream or plain, unsweetened yogurt

-• Heavy cream or full-fat coconut milk
+• Heavy cream or high-fat coconut milk

 • Cream cheese